personatopone/an-anime-recommendation-system/README.md

 Click Terminal -> New Terminal.
 Enter the following corresponding commands in the command box

+In order to open the webpage, you should first enter the "npm install" command and press Enter, and then enter the "npm run serve" command and press Enter.
+Then you can open the webpage.
+If you want to open the webpage later, because the npm environment is already installed, you only need to enter the "npm run serve" command.

 ### If you want to run the animation recommendation website successfully.
 Only input the first command(npm install) and the second command(npm run serve).

 ## Project setup